AbramsGroup/HTPolyNet/_sources/index.rst.txt

 HTPolyNet
 =========

-HTPolyNet is a tool for building atomically resolved models of amorphous network polymers.
+HTPolyNet is a tool for building atomic configurations of amorphous network polymers suitable for molecular dynamics simulations.
 It uses the Generalized Amber Force Field and produces output that can be simulated using Gromacs.